Río Negro Province

 Río Negro ([ˈri.o ˈneɣɾo], Black River) is a province of Argentina, located in northern Patagonia.
 Neighboring provinces are from the south clockwise Chubut, Neuquén, Mendoza, La Pampa and Buenos Aires.
 To the east lies the Atlantic Ocean.

 Its capital is Viedma near the Atlantic outlet of the province's namesake river in the eastern extreme.
-The largest city is in the Andean foothills Bariloche in the far west.
+The largest city is Bariloche in the far west in the Andean foothills.
 Other important cities include General Roca and Cipolletti.

 History

 Ferdinand Magellan was the first European explorer to visit the coasts of the provinces in 1520.
 Italian priest Nicolás Mascardi founded the Jesuit mission Nuestra Señora de Nahuel Huapi in 1670 at the shore of the Nahuel Huapi Lake, at the feet of the Andes range.

 Originally part of the Argentine territory called Patagonia (in 1878 the Gobernación de la Patagonia), in 1884 it was organised into the Territorio Nacional del Río Negro and General Lorenzo Vintter was appointed as the territory's first governor.
 It was only in 1957, that Río Negro acquired status of a province; its first provincial governor was Edgardo Castello of the Radical Civic Union (UCR).